mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Add Variable
-User-defined variables can be added to the DC optimal power flow model using the [`@addVariable`](@ref @addVariable) macro.
+User-defined variables can be added to the AC optimal power flow model using the [`@addVariable`](@ref @addVariable) macro.
 It also allows immediate assignment of initial primal and dual values.
 For example:
 ```@example acopf
 @addVariable(analysis, 0.0 <= y <= 0.2, primal = 0.1, lower = 10.0, upper = 0.0)
 nothing # hide